 Distributed practice (High)

-The reason distributed practice works is because it gives the brain time to absorb the information by switching back and forth between focused and diffused mode of thinking.
+The reason distributed practice works is that it gives the brain time to absorb the information by switching back and forth between focused and diffused modes of thinking.
 The evidence is pretty clear that spacing your studies is important to remembering what you learn.

 Tips for distributed practice: Although it would be nice to let 30 days sit between each study session, you are not given such luxury in an academic environment; most classes span 3-4 months in length and have between two to four big tests during that time, along with weekly quizzes and homework.
-Thus, the best thing to do with a test for school is to use the 24 hour spacing interval to restudy your material.
+Thus, the best thing to do with a school test is to use the 24-hour spacing interval to restudy your material.
 Within the first several days of learning, you should space out your learning between every 24 hours.
 After the first four review sessions (with 24 hours between each review), your review sessions can be further spaced out and less detailed.
-In fact, letting a month go by after the first four review sessions is completely fine.
+Letting a month go by after the first four review sessions is completely fine.

 Combine distributed practice and practice testing and your test scores should skyrocket.
 For the overwhelming majority of your academic endeavors, distributed practice combined with practice testing is enough to ace your exams and learn the material.

-And if you wan to try practicing or developing your business skills – try Simformer business games!
-They will provide you both with an environment and challenge both to learn new things and test your current skills.
+And if you want to try practicing or developing your business skills – try the Virtonomics Business Challenge!
+They will provide you both with an environment and challenge you to learn new things and test your current skills.